Flipping out: Modernizing a classic pinball machine with cloud connectivity

 We faced this challenge head-on when building Backlogged Pinball, a custom pinball game that we built as a demo for integrating cloud services in uncommon environments.
 Backlogged Pinball is a physical pinball machine that connects to the cloud for a variety of services — think keeping track of data about current and completed games, updating leaderboards, etc. To build it, we used a base of a commercially available programmable pinball machine so we could focus on game code and cloud integration.
 However, the machine's software environment was limited, running on a sandboxed version of .NET Framework 3.5, which was first released 17 years ago.
 Practically, this meant that we couldn't use any of the modern Google cloud SDKs available for C#, and we couldn’t install tools like gcloud

-to help me communicate with the cloud.
+to help communicate with the cloud.

 There’s a catch

 We knew we wanted to take advantage of the cloud for databases (for high scores, and stats from the game), logging (of game events and results), and a custom service (to change the game experience on the fly).
-But developing software for such a constrained environment presented a variety to challenges, which might be familiar to you:
+But developing software for such a constrained environment presented a variety of challenges, which might be familiar to you:

 Minimal library support: If you have full control over your stack, there’s no shortage of great libraries to help you connect to cloud services.
 But sometimes you don’t get to pick where your software runs.
 For our pinball machine, it was difficult to find compatible libraries to integrate with the cloud services we wanted.
 For example, we knew we wanted to insert records into a Firestore database to drive a real-time visualization of everything going on in the game.
-Firestore has great SDKs, but they couldn’t support anything before .NET Framework 4.6.2 (which is eight years old).
+Firestore has great SDKs, but they couldn’t support anything before .NET Framework 4.6.2 (which is 8 years old).
 We might have been able to connect to a traditional relational database using a TCP connection, but we didn’t want to be limited in the cloud tools and services we could use.
 Needless to say, it’s much less practical to build a real-time web application with MySQL rather than Firestore, which is designed from the ground up to push data to the browser in real time.

 Difficult deployment process: Maybe you have other limitations that make updating your on-device software difficult, but you still want to add new features and cloud integrations.
 As third-party developers, we had to manually install each version of our game during development using a USB stick.
 This kind of limitation slows down the rate at which you can test, deploy and ship new versions of your code, which is never good.
 It’s much easier to add new features in a modern, flexible cloud environment.